Danville High School Wall of Fame

 He has promoted the community at every opportunity.
 He has served tirelessly at the local, state, national and international level.
 Mike has twice chaired the national radio convention, served as an officer of the Radio Advertising Bureau and president of the International Broadcasters Idea Bank.

 Building his life around believing in the good of his family, friends, and in serving his community.
 Mike’s impact is impossible to measure.

 Mike has spent a lifetime encouraging those around him to “March Forth and Be Positive”, which also happens to be his birthday and blood type.

 Economic and Workforce Developer

 The DHS Wall of Fame committee selected Haugen as the sole member of the 2017 Class.
 The submissions on her behalf highlighted a number of her accomplishments in support of the nomination.
-Haugen has seen thousands of local jobs created or retained during her leadership of both the Economic Development Corporation (1986 to 2002) and the Vermilion Advantage (2002 to present).
-She has led local efforts to create workforce development projects that have impacted thousands of Vermilion County students as they prepared for the workforce.
+Haugen has seen thousands of local jobs created or retained during her leadership of both the Economic Development Corporation (1986 to 2002) and Vermilion Advantage (2002 to present).
+She has led local efforts to create workforce development projects that have impacted thousands of Vermilion County students as they prepare for the workforce.

 Established in 1991, the Danville High School Wall of Fame is designed to promote pride in Danville, District 118 and provide role models for students.
-Vicki Haugen becomes the 54th member of the Danville High School Wall of Fame.
+Vicki Haugen became the 54th member of the Danville High School Wall of Fame.
 She will be honored at an upcoming special event at the Dick Van Dyke Auditorium at Danville High School.